Barbara Schöneberger

-Barbara von Schierstädt (/de/; born 5 March 1974) is a German television presenter, entertainer, actress and singer.
+Barbara von Schierstädt (/de/; born 5 March 1974) is a German television presenter, entertainer, talk show host, actress and singer.

 Early life

 Schöneberger is the only child of clarinet player Hans Schöneberger and his wife Annemarie.
 She studied sociology, art history and communication studies in Augsburg.

 Career

 Television

 Since 1999, Schöneberger has hosted several shows on German television, including Die Schöneberger Show and Blondes Gift ("Blond Poison"), for which she received a Grimme Award nomination.
 She has also acted in a number of TV movies and hosted such award ceremonies as the Echo Award 2009.